I don’t know about you, but in my mind, school doesn’t start til the Wednesday after Labor Day. That’s how it was as a kid growing up in Central NY.

 What if we were to take the emotion out of it?
 What if we were to look at things like scale weight, body measurements and before photos simply as data?
 As information we track?

 So often when I coach people toward a healthier lifestyle, I encounter resistance over this tracking process.
 To me, it’s data.
-Data I use to adjust and tweak to get you your best results.
+Data I use to adjust and tweak to get you the best results.
+Read Self-Love and a Healthy Lifestyle.
+It’s all just data.

 By combining relationship building with fitness and activities, your overall health and wellness will improve.
-You will be partnering and collaborating with the important people in your life, to build more activity and fitness in, while improving time management and making a busy life easier to manage.
+You will be partnering and collaborating with the important people in your life, to build in more activity and fitness, while improving time management and making a busy life easier to manage.
+Read Active Relationships.
+Nurturing relationships through fitness.

 Navigating the social aspect of your healthy lifestyle

-As you embark on a healthy lifestyle, you may be tempted to keep this decision to yourself, however a key aspect of your success will lie in the accountability that comes from sharing your decision with close family and friends.
+As you embark on a healthy lifestyle, you may be tempted to keep this decision to yourself; however, a key aspect of your success will lie in the accountability of sharing your decision with close family and friends.
 Friends and family can be your biggest support, or they can do the most food bullying.
 Sharing ahead of time makes the difference.
+Read Food Bullying.

 Your healthy lifestyle ushers in new commitments.
-Commitments to be healthier, to complete a fitness challenge, to save more, grow your income, change jobs, grow your faith, improve your relationships, etc. And yet so often the things we start, go unfinished.
+Commitments to be healthier, to complete a fitness challenge, to save more, grow your income, change jobs, grow your faith, improve your relationships, etc. And yet so often, the things we start, go unfinished.
 Why?
 Stuff happens.
+Read Stuff Happens: Stay Committed Anyway.

-Self-love is the act off taking care of yourself, which includes your body and your health.
+Self-love is the act of taking care of yourself, which includes your body and your health.
+Read Self-hate or Self-love?

 They say to find your passion in life you need look no further than your childhood.
-Oprah, for example, as a little girl supposedly lined up her dolls and interviewed them.
-For me, as a child I was always on my bike.
+Oprah, for example, as a little girl, supposedly lined up her dolls and interviewed them.
+For me, as a child, I was always on my bike.
 And while I took a detour away from it for many years, I am happy to say cycling is a large part of my life, my health, and my love.
+Read To find your passion look to your childhood.

 I encourage you to explore and remember what you loved to do as a child and consider bring it into your current healthy lifestyle!